Azure-Samples/windowsvm-msi-arm-dotnet/README.md

 >Here's another sample that shows how to fetch a secret from Azure Key Vault at run-time from an App Service with a Managed Service Identity (MSI) - [https://github.com/Azure-Samples/app-service-msi-keyvault-dotnet/](https://github.com/Azure-Samples/app-service-msi-keyvault-dotnet/)

+>Here's another .NET Core sample that shows how to programmatically call Azure Services from an Azure Linux VM with a Managed Service Identity (MSI). - [https://github.com/Azure-Samples/linuxvm-msi-keyvault-arm-dotnet](https://github.com/Azure-Samples/linuxvm-msi-keyvault-arm-dotnet)

 ## Prerequisites
 To run and deploy this sample, you need the following: